cd412/pdf-to-mp3/README.md

 ## Notes

+* Uses Python 3

-You can edit the text file before you convert it to an mp3 file.
+* You can edit the text file before you convert it to an mp3 file.

-There are additional commands you can add to the pdf-to-text command for customization.
+* There are additional commands you can add to the pdf-to-text command for customization.

 Thanks to https://github.com/pndurette/gTTS and https://github.com/pdfminer/pdfminer.six for creating the underlying programs!